Beyond Linearity and Time-Homogeneity: Relational Hyper Event Models with Time-Varying Non-Linear Effects: Dynamic Hypernetwork Modeling

-We aim to introduce a novel type of effect that, to the best of our knowledge, has not yet been explored in either the relational event or relational hyperevent modeling frameworks.
-Specifically, we propose using tensor products as smooth functions of several variables \citep{wood2017generalized} --- particularly time and covariate --- to model the joint time-varying non-linear effect of the covariate on event occurrence.
+\paragraph{Jointly time-varying non-liner effect.} We aim to introduce a novel type of effect that, to the best of our knowledge, has not yet been explored in either the relational event or relational hyperevent modeling frameworks.
+Specifically, we propose using tensor products as smooth functions of several variables \citep{wood2017generalized} -- particularly time and covariate -- to model jointly time-varying non-linear effect of covariates on event occurrence.
 The contribution of a covariate with a TVNLE can be expressed as:

 by allowing the coefficients $\beta_{q}$ in Equation~\eqref{eq_non_linear_effect} to vary smoothly in time, expressing them as smooth functions of time as in Equation~\eqref{eq_time_varying_effect}.
-We generally refer to smooth function of time \(t\) and covariate \(x\) as \(f_{tx}\).
+We generally refer to a smooth function of time \(t\) and covariate \(x\) as \(f_{tx}\).